Fasedienol (PH94B) Nasal Spray for Social Anxiety Disorder

-PH94B is a first-in-class synthetic investigational neurosteroid developed from proprietary compounds called pherines.
-With its novel mechanism of action (MOA), PH94B is a nasal spray administered at microgram-level doses and designed to achieve rapid-onset anti-anxiety, or anxiolytic, effects.
-The pharmacological activity of PH94B is fundamentally differentiated from that of all FDA-approved anti-anxiety drugs, including all antidepressants approved by the U.S. Food and Drug Administration (FDA) for the treatment of Social Anxiety Disorder (SAD), as well as all benzodiazepines and beta blockers prescribed on an off-label basis.
+Vistagen’s fasedienol (PH94B) is a first-in-class, rapid-onset investigational neuroactive pherine nasal spray in Phase 3 clinical development for acute treatment of anxiety in adults with social anxiety disorder (SAD).
+Designed for intranasal administration in low microgram doses, the proposed novel mechanism of action (MOA) of fasedienol is fundamentally differentiated from all current anti-anxiety medications, including all antidepressants approved by the U.S. Food and Drug Administration (FDA) for the treatment of SAD, as well as all benzodiazepines and beta blockers prescribed for SAD on an off-label basis.